The importance of planning for Google Analytics 4 and making the switch

 3. Reporting

-GA4 offers more personalized report templates as opposed to relying on standard templates.
-You can also link your GA4 account to BigQuery for access to raw data and to run SQL commands, as well as to Looker Studio, for greater insights into your data.
+GA4 offers you more customisable report templates instead of relying on standard templates.
+You can also link your GA4 account to BigQuery to access raw data and execute SQL commands, as well as to Looker Studio, to get more information about your data.

 4. Metrics

 GA4 allows you to create custom dimensions and metrics through event parameters and track more useful data through enhanced measurement events.
 This is a shift from session-based data to event-based data.
-Instead of seeing page views or sessions only, you can now narrow down your analysis to specific interactions (i.e. events).
-For example, you will be able to track scrolling, searches on your site, outbound clicks, video engagement rates and demographics for in-depth reporting.
+Instead of just looking at page views or sessions, you can now limit your analysis to specific interactions (i.e. events).
+For example, you’ll be able to track scrolling, searches on your site, outbound clicks, video interaction rates and demographics for detailed reporting.

-While UA requires your conversion tags to be created via the Google Ads interface, events and conversions can be created in the GA4 interface so you can get a quick overview of important metrics without having to pull parameter reports.
-You can configure your event, test it in real time and then mark the event as a conversion for a more user-friendly, seamless integration.
+While UA requires you to create your conversion tags through the Google Ads interface, events and conversions can be created in the GA4 interface so you can get a quick overview of important metrics without having to pull parameter reports.
+You can set up your event, test it in real time and then mark the event as a conversion for seamless integration and ease of use.

-Overall, GA4 provides a more holistic and accurate view of your website visitors than Universal Analytics.
-It’s important to note that switching to GA4 will require some planning and effort, but it will be worth it in the long run.
+Overall, GA4 gives you a more holistic and accurate view of your website visitors than Universal Analytics.
+It is important to note that switching to GA4 will require some planning and effort, but it will be worth it in the long run.

 1. Dashboard